yoghurthoek/sunny_storage/README.md

 ### Structure

-<li>Algoritms: in this folder are all the scripts for programmed algorithms.</li>
+* Algoritms: in this folder are all the scripts for programmed algorithms.
-<li>Classes: all needed classes are in this folder.
-We implemented classes for houses, batteries and the grid.</li>
+* Classes: all needed classes are in this folder.
+We implemented classes for houses, batteries and the grid.
-<li>Data: all data that we created is in this folder.
-Most of the data is saved in .csv files.</li
+* Data: all data that we created is in this folder.
+Most of the data is saved in .csv files.

 You can run the entire code by running main.py: